Location: 34°45'44.86"N, 75°30'27.22"W (34.76246, -75.50756)

 Significance: The SS Bluefields and U-576 were nominated to the National Register of Historic Places in October 2015.

-On July 14, 1942, the convoy KS-520, with 19 merchant ships and five escorts, set sail from Lynnhaven Roads, Va.
-The convoy code ‘KS' that identified the group, indicated that they were moving south along the eastern seaboard with Key West, Fl., as their final destination.
+On July 14, 1942, the convoy KS-520, with 19 merchant ships and five escorts, set sail from Lynnhaven Roads, Virginia.
+The convoy code ‘KS' that identified the group, indicated that they were moving south along the eastern seaboard with Key West, Florida, as their final destination.
 Once the convoy passed the minefield protecting the Chesapeake Bay, the ships assembled, set a course for 78 degrees, and headed south at a slow but steady speed of 8.5 knots.

 As the convoy left Virginia waters, five vessels formed Escort Group Easy to protect the convoy.
 The escort included two U.S. Navy ships, two U.S. Coast Guard cutters and a naval vessel that was formerly a British ship.
 The convoy was to sail for seven days and arrive in Key West on July 21.
 However, with a looming threat of German U-boats known to be operating in the area, the KS-520 would surely not go without incident, and Escort Group Easy kept a vigilant watch.

-Meanwhile, a German U-boat, U-576, had been operating off Cape Hatteras, N.C.
+Meanwhile, a German U-boat, U-576, had been operating off Cape Hatteras, North Carolina.
 During its operation, it sustained damage to the main ballast tank, and on July 13, it was reported to the command in France that the damage was severe and irreparable.
 The next day, as the convoy set out, the U-boat commander, Kapitanleutnant Hans-Dieter Heinicke, made the decision to head back home to Germany.
 However, prior to leaving U.S. waters, Heinicke and his crew would encounter convoy KS-520.